 It is very difficult to sustain the same level of social activity for INTJs.

 One of the main features of the relationship dynamic can be summarized as follows:

-But these key differences can add some much needed variability into the structured and planned life of the INTJ.
+But these key differences can add some much-needed variability into the structured and planned life of the INTJ personality type.

-The conversation will be both deep and broad and often the ENTP will come up with great ideas while the INTJ can analyze them and later on put them into action if required.
+The conversation will be both deep and broad and often the ENTP will often come up with great ideas while the INTJ can analyze them and put them into action if required.